Medical expert of the article

 - Sore throat that gets worse when swallowing.

-- Enlargement of submandibular and cervical lymph nodes.
+- Enlargement of the submandibular and cervical lymph nodes.

-Such a symptom as voice change (hoarseness, wheezing) deserves special attention.
+A symptom that deserves special attention is a change in voice (hoarseness, wheezing).
 It develops due to inflammation and swelling of the larynx and tonsils.

-To diagnose tonsillitis, the patient is examined and a set of laboratory tests (smear microscopy, bacteriological seeding of secretions from the surface of the tonsils, smear for hemolytic streptococcus, PCR).
-Treatment consists of strict bed rest, gentle diet, abundant drinking.
-Patients are prescribed gargles with antiseptic and analgesic agents.
+To diagnose tonsillitis, the patient is examined and a set of laboratory tests are performed (smear microscopy, bacteriological culture of discharge from the surface of the tonsils, smear for hemolytic streptococcus, PCR).
+Treatment consists of strict bed rest, gentle nutrition, and plenty of fluids.
+Patients are prescribed rinses with antiseptic and painkillers.

-If voice problems and other painful symptoms persist for an extended period of time, it may indicate the development of complications of angina (rheumatism, glomerulonephritis, arthritis, paratonsillar abscess and others) that require serious medical attention.
+If voice problems and other painful symptoms persist for a long period of time, this may indicate the development of complications of angina (rheumatism, glomerulonephritis, arthritis, peritonsillar abscess, etc.), which require serious medical attention.

 Risk factors

-The main factors contributing to sound change include:
+The main factors that contribute to sound changes include:

 - Voice strain.